 Wherever two or more people gather, some sharing of germs is inevitable.
 When Catholics gather in Jesus’ name to celebrate the Eucharist, our first concern is sharing our gratitude, our faith and our belief in Christ among us.

-- Washing hands frequently and for the appropriate length of time using soap & water
+- Washing hands frequently and for the appropriate length of time using soap and water, or using hand sanitizing products.

-- Covering up using the upper part of your sleeve or a kleenex when coughing/sneezing
+- Covering up using the upper part of your sleeve or a tissue when coughing/sneezing

 - Click here for additional health habits for preventing the flu from the Centers for Disease Control & Prevention